Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems

 \section{Introduction}

-Visibility and invisibility are two main themes in wave scattering and both of them lie at the heart of scientific inquiry and technological development.
-To be more specific, we consider two types of ``visible'' and ``invisible'' scenarios.
-The first one is concerned with radiationless/non-radiating monochromatic sources, and the other one is concerned with non-radiating waves that impinge against a certain given scatterer consisting of an inhomogeneous index of refraction.
-In this article, we establish certain geometrical characterizations of those invisible objects.
-The geometrical characterizations enable us to classify the radiationless sources and non-radiating impinging waves as well as the ``invisible'' scatterers, and moreover, they also help us to establish the visibility results in certain scenarios of practical importance.
+Visibility and invisibility are two themes in wave scattering which lie at the heart of scientific inquiry and technological development.
+We consider two types of scenarios.
+The first one is concerned with radiationless or non-radiating monochromatic sources, and the other one is concerned with non-radiating waves that impinge against a certain given scatterer consisting of an inhomogeneous index of refraction.
+In this article, we establish that such invisible objects have certain geometrical properties.
+This allows us to classify radiating sources and incident waves that are always radiating for scatterers.
+Moreover, they also help us to establish unique determination results for a longstanding inverse scattering problem in certain scenarios of practical importance.